PDrifting/CBookDraft/book.markdown

   s32 r = 0;

   switch (foo) {
-    //if a case statement does not invoke a break
+    // if a case statement does not invoke a break
-    //it will carry onto the next case automatically
+    // it will carry onto the next case automatically
-    //until it hits a break somewhere
+    // until it hits a break somewhere
-    //this can be advantageous if you want a series
+    // this can be advantageous if you want a series
-    //of case options to perform the same option case 1:
+    // of case options to perform the same option

+    case 1:
     case 2:
     case 3:
     case 4:
     case 5:
     case 6:  r =  1; break;
     default: r = -1; break;
   }